 What’s easy to forget is that we’re all part automaton.
 Whether it’s playing football or doing brain surgery, it doesn’t take much for a task to become a mindless habit, an unthinking custom.
 This helps explain why monitoring can be so powerful.
-We are stepping out of automatic mode and asking ourselves: Am I doing this correctly?
-Did I make a mistake?
-How could I do better?
+We are stepping out of automatic mode and asking ourselves:

 When we track performance, patterns of behavior also become more clear.
 In Bernstein’s case, he found that an overwhelming percentage of his team’s surgical errors was preventable, something easily avoided like the contamination of a scalpel.
 Surprisingly, Bernstein also discovered that seeing more patients generally led to fewer errors, not more.
 Also, inexperienced nurses and doctors joining Bernstein’s team did not appear to cause any noticeable uptick in mistakes.

 Granted, this sort of close monitoring has its downsides.
 Tracking outcomes can be embarrassing.
 For me at least, it remains shaming to admit that I still mix up “which” and “that,” even though I’m a professional writer.
 Worse, Bernstein’s team once dropped a piece of someone’s skull “about the size of a playing card” onto the floor during a surgery.
 “Mortified” is how Bernstein describes the experience.